swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

   * mpi4py

-Symmetric multiprocessing (SMP) and Cluster computing are two models of parallization running either multiple cores on a single server or across multiple servers, respectively.
+Symmetric multiprocessing (SMP) and Cluster computing are two models of parallelization running either multiple cores on a single server or across multiple servers, respectively.
 Rather than having to choose between packages, depending on your infrastructure, the IPython parallel paradigm can suit both scenarios, with little or no changes to your existing code.
-Indeed, running your code across multiple machines is effectly identical to running through a local cluster from a user's perspective, outside of setting up a remote client connected to an IPython cluster with access to engines on remote nodes.
+Indeed, running your code across multiple machines is effectively identical to running through a local cluster from a user's perspective, outside of setting up a remote client connected to an IPython cluster with access to engines on remote nodes.